-Of course, people in a polyamorous relationship will likely choose not to marry, as marriage is built on two people promising to be exclusively with each other (a monogamous relationship).
-Legally, however, if two people get married and decide to practice a polyamorous relationship which involves sexual intercourse with members of the opposite sex, this could be used by the other party as grounds for divorce.
+People in a polyamorous relationship will likely choose not to marry, as marriage is built on two people promising to be exclusive with each other (a monogamous relationship).
+Legally, however, if two people get married and decide to practice a polyamorous relationship that involves sexual intercourse with members of the opposite sex, this could be used by the other party as grounds for divorce.

 For more information call our divorce solicitors on 0845 862 5001 or email email@example.com.

 Our expert family law solicitors offer a nationwide service.
 We have client meeting office facilities available, in order to have face-to-face client meetings / conferences as and when required in:

 Please contact us for more details.